cowboyprinter/CowboyPrinterPictureShow/README.md

+⚖️ Copyright Disclaimer
+All content is curated for educational and archival purposes only.
+Attribution is preserved via source links.
+If any content owner requests removal, it will be honored promptly.

 ## 📜 Disclaimer

 **Cowboy Printer Picture Show** is an open-source video player template developed and distributed under the [MIT License](https://opensource.org/licenses/MIT).
 The template itself contains no embedded video content and includes only public placeholder URLs for demonstration purposes.